onefoursix/sdc-k8s-deployment-with-custom-config/examples/example-8/README.md

 See [sdc.yaml](https://github.com/onefoursix/sdc-k8s-deployment-with-custom-config/blob/master/examples/example-9/sdc.yaml) for an example manifest that includes an SDC Deployment, Service and Ingress.

-One can also use a single Ingress Controller to route traffic to multiple SDCs, using Ingress routing rules.
-Routing rules can be <code>Host-based</code> or <code>Path-based</code>.
+One can also use a single Ingress Controller to route traffic to multiple SDCs, using either <code>Host-based</code> or <code>Path-based</code> Ingress routing rules.

 #### Host-based Routing Example